 Disney World vacation planning is kind of like building a house – you start with the foundation and work your way up.

-And, just like with building a house, you might end up with something you’re not very happy with if you try to do it out of order.
+And, just like with building a house, you might end up with something you’re not pleased with if you try to do it out of order.

-These 6 steps are the basis to everything you’ll find on this site.
+These 6 steps are the basis of everything you’ll find on this site.

 If you’re new to planning, this is where you need to start.

 To help you get started, we have a free Trip Planning Worksheet that you can fill out as you work through the steps below.

 When it comes time to decide when to go, you’ll have a couple of different things to consider.

 But, despite Disney scheduling things to draw crowds during the slower times of the year, there are still definitely times that are busier than others.

 Plus, even though Florida is known for having lots of sun, you’ll likely want to consider the weather, too, especially if you’re trying to avoid the intense heat of the summer or the hurricanes of the fall.

 To help you narrow down your options, we have a giant Crowd Calendar post that will show you day-by-day which days we are predicting to be the most (and least!) crowded.